 |Notifications||How to receive notifications when alerts are triggered|

 |TLS Checkers||Check TLS validity and send notification before the expiry time|

 |CLI Options||How to run monika from the command line|

 Anyone who has created a website or a backend service would want them to be fast, robust and perform well all the time.
-Good design, engineering excellence and proper processes will contribute to these goals.
-Yet, what is often overlooked is the importance monitoring tools have on a project's success.
+Good design, engineering excellence, and proper processes will contribute to these goals.
+Yet, what is often overlooked is the importance of monitoring tools have on a project's success.
 Hence the budget for some type of monitoring tool is often marked as optional rather than a must have.
-This is our motivation.
-Proper monitoring tools must be setup from the very beginning.
+This what motivates us.
+We believe proper monitoring tools must be setup from the very beginning.
 Any development team should integrate monitoring tools in their development process.
-Then they should extend it into production deployment.
+Then they should be able to extend it into production deployment.

-In addition, Monika is easy to deploy.
-You can deploy Monika to multiple servers in different locations.
-Afterwards, Monika can generate and send notifications if any of those location experience service degradation.
+In addition, Monika is relatively easy to deploy.
+You can deploy Monika to multiple servers in different locations (for example via Docker).
+Afterwards, Monika can generate and send notifications when service's degradation is detected from any of the locations.
 All these features are available for free.